linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 See also [TPM vs security dongle](#tpm-vs-security-dongle)

-TPM vs Security Dongle
+TPM vs security dongle
 ----

+Heads doesn't require a TPM but it is strongly suggested.
+Heads does requires a USB Security dongle to enforce GPG operations such as /boot digest detach signing.
+The Security dongle does not have to support HOTP but standard GPG is required.  see [/Prerequisites#usb-security-dongles-aka-security-token-aka-smartcard](/Prerequisites#usb-security-dongles-aka-security-token-aka-smartcard)

-Which one you choose depends on hardware you have and threat models you are working with.
-Your system may not have a TPM or you may not have a smartcard.
-The core functionality is similar in that they both store private keys and allow for cryptographic operations.
+How you configure the use of the security hardware depends on what you have and threat models you are working with.
+Your system may not even have a TPM.
+Both a TPM and a security dongle store private keys and allow for cryptographic operations.

-Heads uses the TPM for various operations and may use the TPM for disk unlock.
-The significant differences between a TPM based Disk Unlock Key and USB Security dongle are
+Heads will use the TPM for various operations and may be configured to use the TPM for disk unlock.
+You have the option to use a security dongle for disk unlock instead of the TPM.
+The significant differences between a TPM based Disk Unlock Key and USB Security dongle unlock are:

 * they are two different proprietary hardware chips
-* TPM has access to RAM and processor so it can 'measure' system states
 * Security Dongles often have other features such as password management
-* the TPM is a non-removable chip inside the system but the USB Security dongle is removable
+* the TPM is a generally soldered to the motherboard but the USB Security dongle is easily removable
-* since it is removable and may be used elsewhere, an eavesdropper sniffing the USB Security dongle's User PIN may gain access or be one step closer to more than just the data on the local system.
+* since it is removable and may be used elsewhere, an eavesdropper sniffing the USB Security dongle's User PIN may gain access or be one step closer to accessing all systems protected by that hardware.
 A TPM is embedded in a system so a compromise is limited to that system

-When using heads, the Disk Unlock Key passphrase is valid until core components of OS are updated.
+When using heads for a disk unlock key in the TPM, the Disk Unlock Key passphrase is valid until core components of OS are updated.
 This will force Heads to prompt the user to set a new boot default which gives the user the option of changing the Disk Unlock Key passphrase each time she signs files in /boot.

 single vs multiboot